Use SLDS Linter with Custom Configuration Files

 To export the ESLint configuration file used by the SLDS Linter Command Line Interface (CLI), run the emit command.

-This command creates or overwrites the .eslint.config.mjs file at the root of your project directory.
+This command creates or overwrites the existing .eslint.config.mjs file at the root of your project directory.

-To lint your code based on the modified custom configuration file, send the file to the lint command using this option.
+To lint your code based on the modified custom configuration file, use the lint command with this argument.

 --config-eslint